jcvignoli/lumiere-movies/README.md

 There are three ways to use Lumière!: 1/ with the popup link maker, 2/ with a widget and 3/ inside a post.
 Each option can be combined with any other; there is no limitation!

 1. **Popup** When writing your post, embed a movie's title using "Add IMDb Link" option.
 Select the movie's title you wrote down and click on that option.
 It will add an invisible HTML span tag around the selected title such as: < span data-lum_link_maker "popup"> movie's title< /span> that usually you can't see except if you're editing in text mode.
 You can see if it worked by the little icon on the left of you selected text.
 After publishing your post, your text will be clickable and will open a popup with data about the movie!
+Popups can be displayed using either Bootstrap or Highslide modal windows (selectable in admin options).
 2. **Widget** can be activated and used to display movie's data.
 Go to widgets admin options and add a Lumière widget in the sidebar you want to show information about movies.
 Once the widget is activated, you can add information about a movie to your sidebar: when editing your blog post, a new widget will be displayed for your to enter either the movie's name (that can lead to unexpected results) or the IMDb ID (this never fails to retrieve a movie) of the movie you want to be shown in the sidebar.
 If you don't know the IMDb ID, you can use the query link provided in Lumière widget.
 3. The plugin can **show IMDb data inside a post**.
 With modern WordPress, just add a Lumière Inside a Post block and enter a movie's title or movie's imdb id.
 For the latter, in order to find the IMDb ID use the query tool provided in Lumière block (gutenberg sidebar).
 A similar tool is provided with classic WP editor in a form of dropdown menu.
 If you're redacting your post with classic WP editor (or pre-5.0 WordPress), use Lumière's bar tools to select the movie title: that will insert html tags around your selection, such as < span data-lum_movie_maker "movie_title">My movie's title< /span>.